pawelgrzybek/pawelgrzybek.com/content/posts/2021-11-04-continue-step-over-step-into-and-step-out-actions-in-visual-studio-code-debugger-explained.md

 ## Step Into

 Debugger executes the program statement by statement.
-If the statement is a function call, the debugger will also execute the function body (a new execution context appears in the "call stack" tab).
-Otherwise, the debugger will continue to the following statement.
+The debugger will execute the function body if the statement is a function call (a new execution context appears in the "call stack" tab).
+Otherwise, the debugger will continue to the following statement, just like the "Step Over" action.

 ![Step Into actions in Visual Studio Code debugger](/photos/2021-11-04-4.gif)